 The National Christmas Tree Program continues until January 1st and is free to the public.
 The trees and their decorations are the main attraction, but the program also includes nightly music and dance performances that take place on the Ellipse stage on select dates.
 These 30 minute performances are free and open to the public.
 Hours to view the trees are 10:00am-10:00pm Sunday-Thursday, and 10:00am-11:00pm Friday and Saturday.
 For more information on these performances and visiting the National Christmas Tree, click here.

 The Annual Tree Lighting Ceremony will be held on Thursday, December 5, 2019.

-Free tickets will be awarded through an online lottery, which opens at 10 a.m.
-EDT on October 18 and closes at 10 a.m.
+Free tickets will be awarded through an online lottery, which closes at 10 a.m.
 EDT on October 21, 2019.
 To enter the lottery, visit www.recreation.gov and click the ‘Enter Lottery’ link.
 Lottery results will be available on November 4, 2019.